SaaS Cloud-Based Forms—A Cash Cow in Disguise

 If you are reading this and don't know by now, the days of perpetual/lifetime software licensing are numbered and soon to go the way of the dinosaur to make way for the

-majority of online software vendors like Microsoft and Adobe who slowly but surely continue to transition to the subscription-based SaaS (software as a service) model
+majority of online software vendors like Microsoft and Adobe who slowly but surely continue to transition to the SaaS Cloud-based subscription software model in an effort

-and Microsoft have more than likely asked themselves time and again why it has taken them so long to transition to subscription-based SaaS licensing given the substantial
+Microsoft have more than likely kicked themselves time and again wondering why it has taken them so long to transition to SaaS Cloud-based subscription software given the

-increase in sales revenue to be realized.
-As to the advantages of subscription-based SaaS, while marketing gurus continue their efforts to convince prospective customers,
+substantial increase in sales revenue to be realized.
+As for the advantages of the SaaS Cloud-based subscription model, while the marketing gurus continue their efforts to

 software will continue to function/perform as intended.
 As for those who presently have a perpetual software license, once software support/updates cease to exist under

-the perpetual software license agreement, it is the consensus of the software industry that the perpetual license holder will soon if not eventually transition to the
+the perpetual software license agreement, it is the consensus of the software industry that the perpetual license holder will soon if not eventually have no option other

 The Good News is if you happen to be an average desktop/laptop computer user with basic computer software skills willing to perform your due diligence, what the SaaS